-A listing of education corruption types is the starting point, but it needs now to be adapted to your own situation: there may be different corruption types, some may be very common or uncommon, and the seriousness of the issue will vary from context to context.
+Our listing of education corruption types is the starting point, but it needs now to be adapted to your own situation: there may be different corruption types, some may be very common or uncommon, and the seriousness of the issues will vary from context to context.

-Informal analysis.
+Do an informal analysis.
 Your own staff are usually well aware of the corruption issues.
 You can ask a group of them to develop the spectrum of the problems and their relative importance.
 They can use some of the guidance available in this website.
 You may have specialist groups in your organisation with extra knowledge, like internal audit and educational quality audit groups: use them, bring them into this discussion.
 External groups often have relevant knowledge, e.g. civil society groups, school boards, school communities: again, use them and involve them.

-Formal analysis techniques.
+Commission a formal analysis.
 In large initiatives, you are likely to want a full analysis of the corruption issues across the parts of the education system under study.
-Here are techniques such as Vulnerability to Corruption Analysis, Public expenditure tracking surveys, Quantitative Service Delivery Surveys and others that are more community based, such as Citizen report cards.
-You can read more about the techniques available in STEP 1.
-Sector-specific corruption types
+There are techniques such as Vulnerability to Corruption Analysis, Public expenditure tracking surveys, Quantitative Service Delivery Surveys and others that are more community based, such as Citizen report cards.
+You can read more about the techniques available in STEP 1 - Analyse the specific corruption types

-Commission analyses and surveys.
-There are likely to be good groups in your country who can do a diagnosis of corruption vulnerabilities in your Ministry: commission one of them.
+There are likely to be good groups in your country who can do such a diagnosis of corruption vulnerabilities in your Ministry: commission one of them.
 Or, seek out education corruption expertise, either locally or internationally; such as from IIEP-UNESCO, U4, OECD or Transparency International, (See Section 4) and ask their advice/help/effort.

+Obtain annual data by adding questions into existing surveys.
 Looking further ahead, most governments commission annual opinion surveys from citizens on a multitude of issues.
 You could arrange with whoever organises these in your country to add questions on corruption in education.
 Questions to ask include: what are the specific corruption problems in your education system?
 How common is each one?
 How serious is each one (for education outcome, for cost, for public trust, etc)?
 How are the corruption levels changing over time?